 You can decide to pay premiums up to your death or for a specified time, for instance until you are 65.
-In most cases your insurer will review your premiums and increase them every so often, typically after 10 years and then every five years after that.
+In the case of unit-linked policies, your insurer will review your premiums and increase them every so often, typically after 10 years and then every five years after that.
 The life insurance company may review the policy yearly after you reach a certain age.

 Following a review, your premium could increase significantly and you may not be able to afford it.
-If this happens, you may have to accept a reduction in policy benefits.
+If this happens, you may have to accept reduced benefits from the policy.
 It’s important to consider this before you take out this type of policy.

 What happens if you stop paying premiums?

-If you stop paying premiums into a unit-linked whole-of-life policy, it will not lapse immediately, unlike a term life policy.
-However, the life insurance company will continue to take charges out of the value of your fund, until it no longer has any value when the policy and cover will be cancelled.
+If you stop paying premiums into a whole of life policy, it may not lapse immediately, unlike a term life policy.
+However, the life insurance company may continue to take charges out of your fund until it no longer has any value, when the policy and cover will be cancelled.

 If you take out a whole of life insurance policy and then change your mind, you can cancel it within the first 30 days and you will get a full refund.